 She heard stories of her mother, Mavis, being required to apply for citizenship in her own country and prove that she had “adopted the manner and habits of civilised life” because the law did not automatically grant citizenship to Aboriginal Australians until the 1967 referendum.

 And she watched as her father, Mick, a white man, refused to accept his full wages as a station ringer when he noticed that his Aboriginal workmates were being underpaid.

 “I was incredibly lucky that my parents modelled optimism, despite coming from a reasonable amount of disadvantage.
 Giving back and being thankful were part of the values that they lived and instilled for my siblings and I,” she says.

 Since founding the Indigenous Psychological Services, Westerman has trained more than 24,000 clinicians in culturally-appropriate psychological approaches, enabling them to reach many more thousands of Aboriginal people at risk.
 She has delivered numerous national and international keynote addresses and acted as an expert witness in many parliamentary enquiries.

 She has been inundated with awards, including 2018 Australian of the Year (WA) and inducted into the 2018 WA Women’s Hall of Fame.

 On 25 October, Westerman was named the Lifetime Achievement Award winner at the 2018 Curtin University Alumni Achievement Awards, in recognition of her exceptional contributions to her field of endeavour and to the greater community.

-“I would like to express my gratitude to the Curtin alumni community for this acknowledgment of my body of work.
+“I would like to express my gratitude to the Curtin alumni community for this acknowledgement of my body of work.
 I am conscious of the number of incredible individuals I was running against, so I definitely don’t take it for granted on any level!” she says.